Skip to content

 Substitutions

 If you’re looking for a different take on the Dutch Oven Chicken Supreme recipe, or if you’re short on ingredients, there are plenty of substitutions that you can make.
-Here are just a few, but use what you have on hand or the flavors you prefer.
+Here are just a few, but use what you have or your preferred flavors.

 • whole skinless chicken breasts